brianlangley/Wanderlust/README.md

 2. Open the `index.html` file in a web browser.

 3. Ensure you have obtained an API key from Pexels.
-If you don't have one, visit the [Pexels API](https://www.pexels.com/api/) website to sign up and obtain an API key.
+If you don't have one, please visit the [Pexels API](https://www.pexels.com/api/) website to sign up and obtain an API key.

 4. In the `config.js` file, replace `'YOUR_API_KEY'` with your actual API key: